Pseudoautosomal region: Pathology

 Pairing (synapsis) of the X and Y chromosomes and crossing over (recombination) between their pseudoautosomal regions appear to be necessary for the normal progression of male meiosis.
 Thus, those cells in which X-Y recombination does not occur will fail to complete meiosis.
 Structural and/or genetic dissimilarity (due to hybridization or mutation) between the pseudoautosomal regions of the X and Y chromosomes can disrupt pairing and recombination, and consequently cause male infertility.

-The SHOX gene in the PAR1 region is the gene most commonly associated with and well understood with regards to disorders in humans, but all pseudoautosomal genes escape X-inactivation and are therefore candidates for having gene dosage effects in sex chromosome aneuploidy conditions (45,X, 47,XXX, 47,XXY, 47,XYY, etc.).
+The SHOX gene in the PAR1 region is the gene most commonly associated with and well understood with regards to disorders in humans,.

 Deletions have also been associated with Léri-Weill dyschondrosteosis and Madelung's deformity.